“It’s a bit upsetting at the end, isn’t it?”

-I went to see the Amy movie on a Thursday afternoon in Australia – 23rd July 2015 to be exact.
-And it was only upon arrival at the Nova cinema, in Melbourne’s well-heeled Carlton suburb, I spookily realised it was actually the anniversary of her death.
-Two years on this is what I wrote:
+I went to see the Amy Winehouse movie on a Thursday afternoon in Australia – 23rd July 2015 to be exact.
+And it was only upon arrival at the Nova cinema, in Melbourne’s well-heeled Carlton suburb, I spookily realised it was actually the anniversary of her death and ascendancy into the notorious 27 Club.
+Four years on this is what I wrote:

 I know films are made for maximum dramatic impact, and of course, the Winehouse story is a terribly tragic tale of undiagnosed mental illness and squandered talent, but I spent most of the film in tears.

 I was kind of missing America (I’d just returned to Australia from a three month summer road trip that took me through a dozen US states), but also most of my adult life was spent living in the Winehouse stomping ground of the London Borough of Camden, and so many familiar haunts flashed up on the silver screen that I may never see again.

-Anyway, I feel privileged to have seen Amy live, albeit briefly, before the rot set in.
+I feel privileged to have seen Amy live, albeit briefly, before the rot set in.
 In early January 2007, she was the musical guest on an episode of the Friday Night Project, though to be honest I was in attendance chiefly because the then occupant of the Tardis, David Tennant, Doctor Who No.10, was hosting.
-You Know That I’m No Good was issued as a single the following week, and it soon became one of my favourite Amy songs, though I think Back To Black, cooly covered by Bryan Ferry recently, is unquestionably her finest singular achievement.